Osama Mansour

 Research

 My research is often driven by mainstream technological phenomena.
-Over the past fourteen years, I have done research in various areas within Information Systems such as social media in business and society, digital service innovation, digital platforms, the sharing economy, value co-creation, affordances, sociomateriality, and generally the relationship between the digital and material.
+Over the past 15 years, I have conducted research in various areas within Information Systems (IS) such as social media in business and society, digital innovation, digital platforms, affordances, and generally theories about the relationship between the digital and material.

 My research has been published at top IS venues such as SJIS, ECIS, and ICIS.
-Besides research publications, I have been involved in various national and international research activities such as co-chairing a track on Economics and Value of IS at ECIS2016, co-organinzing a Social Media Studies symposium in 2015, co-editing a special issue on Social Media for the Information Research Journal (2016), and serving as reviewer and associate editor in many IS conferences and journals.
+Besides research publications, I am actively involved in various national and international research activities such as co-chairing conference tracks, co-organinzing workshops and symposiums, and contributing to the IS community as reviewer and associate editor in many conferences and journals (ICIS, ECIS, HICSS, EJIS, ISJ, Internet Research, and others).

 Teaching